vinodkumar2704/Sub-BST-in-a-BINARY-TREE/README.md

 # Sub-BST-in-a-BINARY-TREE
-Finding subtrees that are BSTs in a binary tree and printing the sum of those bsts.
+Finding subtrees that are BSTs in a binary tree and having sum k(given in input).